sfriedowitz/BinodalPE.jl/README.md

 The package implements a series of `AbstractModel`s that describe a specific physical system and free energy function.
-Each model receives numerous parameters that describe the structural and energetic properties of salt and polyelectrolyte species, including polymer chain lengths, charge densities, monomer volumes, and conformational properties.

 Four main models are currently available:
 1. `SinglePolyion` - A solution consisting of a single polyelectrolyte (A), counterions (+), and coions (-), where the counterions can reversibly bind along the PE chain.